quantiacs/documentation/en/source/user_guide/technical_indicators.md

 ## QNT Technical Indicators

-The **qnt.ta** module is a collection of technical analysis indicators and functions specially optimized for working with qnt, a platform for quantitative finance research and trading strategies.
+The **qnt.ta** module is a collection of technical analysis indicators and functions built for the qnt platform.

 Indicator groups:

-1. **Moving Averages**: These indicators calculate the average price over a specified number of periods to help identify trends in the market.
+1. **Moving Averages**: Calculate the average price over a specified number of periods to help identify trends.
-2. **Oscillators**: These indicators measure the momentum and trend of the market by comparing the current price to its historical average.
+2. **Oscillators**: Measure momentum and trend by comparing the current price to its historical average.
-3. **Volatility Indicators**: These indicators help to identify how much the price of an asset is changing over time, which can be useful for managing risk.
+3. **Volatility Indicators**: Track how much an asset's price changes over time, useful for risk management.
-4. **Volume Indicators**: These indicators measure the strength or weakness of a price trend based on the volume of trades occurring in the market.
+4. **Volume Indicators**: Measure the strength or weakness of a price trend based on trading volume.
-5. **Overlap Studies**: These indicators are used to identify potential areas of support and resistance by analyzing the relationship between the current price and its historical moving averages.
+5. **Overlap Studies**: Identify potential support and resistance areas by comparing the current price to its historical moving averages.
-6. **Momentum Indicators**: These indicators measure the rate of change of an asset's price over time to help identify trend reversals.
+6. **Momentum Indicators**: Measure the rate of price change over time to help identify trend reversals.
-7. **Cycle Indicators**: These indicators help identify trends in the market by analyzing repeating patterns over a fixed period of time.
+7. **Cycle Indicators**: Identify trends by analyzing repeating patterns over a fixed period.

 ```Python
 import qnt.data as qndata